 Once you have your lists done you will want to go through them one at a time.
-With a few colored highlighters go through each task determining if it is a high priority task meaning it needs to be done a few times a week or a low priority task that gets done just a few times a year.
+Armed with a few colored highlighters go through each task determining if it is a high-priority task meaning it needs to be done a few times a week, a medium-priority task meaning it needs to be done monthly, or a low-priority task that gets done just a few times a year.

-Here is a sample daily, weekly, monthly cleaning guide.
+Here is a sample daily, weekly, and monthly cleaning guide.

 - Yellow – High Priority Task (Items that need daily cleaning)

 - Laundry (If you are a daily washer)